myTerminal/myterminal-cli/README.md

 *myterminal* is designed to be a command-line application that would help you perform repetitive tasks that you do all day long with the press of a single programmable key.
 It tends to be an interactive command-line interface that you would (hopefully) keep running in a terminal window on your workstation to perform a set of programmed tasks and present them to the user in a nested manner.

+## Features

+* Configure long commands to be invoked with a single key-stroke
+* Nest similar or related commands in a menu
+* Specify parameters for commands
+* Configure working directories for commands

 ## Installation

 *myterminal* is available on *Npm*.
 You can install it globally with a simple command.